Simple Definition of severe

 8 : of a great degree <severe depression>

-Examples of severe
+Examples of severe in a sentence

 On Feb.
 25 regulators laid out details on how they will run the “stress tests” that Treasury Secretary Timothy F. Geithner has promised on the biggest banks.
 Now those tests, designed to judge whether the banks have the capital to keep lending and absorb losses in a severe recession, face an exam of their own. —Jane Sasseen et al., Business Week, 9 Mar.
 2009